ASKurz/blogdown5/content/blog/2023-02-15-causal-inference-with-bayesian-models/index.md

     ## [1] 0.1333333

-My guess is a proper weight loss researcher could come up with better priors.
-But I’m comfortable using these for the sake of a blog.
-Here’s how to fit these two models with the `brm()` function from **brms**.
-Note the use of the `seed` argument, which makes the results more reproducible.
+My guess is a proper weight-loss researcher could come up with better priors, but I’m comfortable using these for the sake of a blog.
+Here’s how to fit these two models with the `brm()` function from the **brms** package.
+Note our use of the `seed` argument, which makes the results more reproducible.

 ``` r
 # Bayesian Gaussian ANOVA